athomasq/athomasq.github.io/essays/steve.md

 *Later that day...*

-**Stephen:**  Boss, can you help me think through our IC decision today?
+**Stephen:**  Can you help me think through our IC decision today?
 I'm not sure I understood your process and I'd like to double click on it.

 **STEVE:** *(affably)*  Of course.

 **Stephen:**  So I'm trying to get a handle on why you wanted to invest in Steve but not Mike.
 To me it seemed like Mike was better in almost every respect.
 Better tech, better traction, stronger resume, everything.

+**STEVE:**  You can't reduce venture investing to just numbers on a scorecard.
+Otherwise anybody could do it.
+There's a whole lot of intangibles to consider.

+**Stephen:** That's precisely what I wanted to double click on.
+What intangibles should I be looking for?

+leadership, charisma
+pattern matching

+but it's easy to see char anmd pat in ppl like oure

+It's not subkective.  facr the facts.

 **STEVE:**  All that is true, but you have to face the facts.
 Empirically, founders named Steve outperform all other founders.